mantidproject/mantid/Code/Mantid/docs/source/concepts/Properties.rst

 These properties are for capturing and holding the path and filename to an external file.
-File properties have a FileAction property that controls it's purpose and behavior.
+File properties have a FileAction property that controls it's purpose and behaviour.

 Save :to specify a file to write to, the file may or may not exist OptionalSave :to specify a file to write to but an empty string is